4 min read

 Kiss cutting requires close monitoring so that each cut is made precisely.
 If done incorrectly, kiss cutting might render products imperfect or even unusable.

 If the kiss cut is too shallow, which may be difficult to spot initially, the product might not work.
 However, if the cut is too deep, the adhesive can enter the gap and cause problems between the material and its backing.
 It can also cause “deep die strikes,” which leave an imprint on the liner below the material.
-Depending on your process, this might be a deal breaker.

 Defective kiss cutting may create imperfect rolls that are sloppy in the placement of their parts due to shifting during the delivery process.
 These imperfect rolls also risk possessing inconsistent tension, which might hinder any automation the product needs to undergo.